 What is VAT?

-VAT (value added tax) is a type of indirect consumption tax imposed on the value added to goods or services, specifically during different stages of the supply chain, which may include production, wholesale, distribution, supply, or any other stages that add value to a product.
+VAT (value-added tax) is a type of indirect consumption tax imposed on the value added to goods or services, specifically during different stages of the supply chain, which may include production, wholesale, distribution, supply, or any other stages that add value to a product.
 VAT is commonly used by governments around the world as one of their main sources of revenue, and accounts for approximately 20 percent of worldwide tax revenue.
 It is the most common consumption tax in the world and is enforced in more than 160 countries.
 All countries that are part of the European Union (EU) are legally required to enforce a minimum VAT rate, and since its introduction in the 20th century, European VAT rates have consistently increased.
 The U.S. is the only developed country in the world that doesn't use VAT.

 VAT Differences between Countries

 While all countries follow a general VAT blueprint, there are a lot of differences in the finer details of their respective implementation.
 The VAT in one country will not be the same as the VAT in another.
 Differences between countries include the taxes imposed on specific goods or services, whether the taxes apply to imports or exports, and rules regarding filing, payment, and penalties.
 For example, in the Philippines, senior citizens are exempt from paying VAT for most goods and some services that are for personal consumption.
-In China, beside the standard VAT rate, there is a reduced rate that applies to certain products such as books and oils.
+In China, besides the standard VAT rate, there is a reduced rate that applies to certain products such as books and oils.
 Many countries do not impose a VAT for certain goods ranging from education to foodstuffs, health services, and government charges.

 A GST, or goods and services tax, can be the alternative name of VAT in some countries such as Australia and Canada.
 In addition, the terms are commonly used interchangeably (sometimes even with "sales tax"), even though GST and VAT in their respective countries can differ tremendously.
 No country has both a GST and a VAT.